 In our initial HCBS plan, we estimated drawing \$274.8 million in receipts from the enhanced FMAP on qualifying HCBS services between April of 2021 and March of 2022.
 We assume that we can generate an additional \$18 million by reinvesting receipts from the enhanced FMAP on qualifying HCBS in the first year of implementation.
-Based on estimates through March 31, 2022, we now anticipate our draw to be \$348m, which is 24.7% higher than the previous estimate.
-Table 1 below reflects our draw.
+Based on estimated qualifying actuals for fee-for-service and capitation through April -September 2021, we now anticipate that the draw will be \$279m, which is 1.5% higher than the previous estimate.
+We have not yet drawn enhanced FMAP, as we are working with our actuarial partner to ensure we apply the correct percentage to capitation claims that qualify for the enhanced FMAP.
+We expect to have this finalized and begin including these in projections for allotment requests during the remainder of calendar year 2021.
+Table 1 below reflects preliminary estimates (numbers for the fourth quarter of FFY20-21 may be refined due to transition to managed care and lags in data used for reporting).